aaronbloomfield/ics/hws/hw-forensics.md

 images are ready for this semester.
 The image was compressed with gzip -- if your operating system does not natively support it, then you can use [7-zip](https://www.7-zip.org/) to extract it.
-The compressed .gz file is 4 Gb in size, and the uncompressed image is 10 Gb in size.
+The compressed .gz file is about 3.5 Gb in size, and the uncompressed image is about 9 Gb in size.

 This image was designed using Linux (it's an ext4 file system).